cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 ### Civil Rights Digital Library

-[The Civil Rights Digital Library][crdl] is a digital library provides resources on the Civil Rights Movement.
+[The Civil Rights Digital Library][crdl] is a digital library that provides resources on the Civil Rights Movement.
 The library can be browsed by events, places, people, topics, and more.
 Due to the nature of the topic, some of the content can be disturbing or challenging,